Home

 We were also impressed by Pinpoint’s customer service.
 Regardless of the plan you opt for, you will get a dedicated success manager, concierge onboarding, and unlimited support via phone, email, and live chat.
 There really isn’t anything we dislike about it.

-Just a few things to keep in mind.
+Just a few things to keep in mind, though.
 There’s no free trial or free plan to try before buying.
-And when compared with other solutions, Pinpoint tends to be on the pricier side — the cheapest plan costs $345 per month.
+And when compared with other solutions, Pinpoint tends to be more expensive than some small-business-focused competitors, with the cheapest plan costing $345 per month.
 If you’d like to use its onboarding module, you need to purchase it separately.

-We should also warn you that although Pinpoint has a considerably good number of native integration options, its bespoke integrations are only available to Enterprise plan subscribers with a minimum of 150 employees.
+We should also warn you that although Pinpoint has a considerable number of native integration options, its bespoke integrations are only available to Enterprise plan subscribers with a minimum of 150 employees.

 Pinpoint Customers